CeON/spark-utils/README.md

 ## Testing spark jobs
 To test a spark job written in java (or scala) you have to run a java main class which contains the job definition.
 Usually you'll want to pass some arguments to it (spark application name, job parameters) to configure the job properly.

-*Spark-utils* takes on the burden of the tedious and repetitive work of starting the tested spark job and of passing the parameters to it.
+*Spark-utils* takes on the burden of the tedious and repetitive work of starting the spark job tested and of passing parameters to it.

 How can you write a test of a spark job by using *spark-utils*?
 Just see the example below: